• Skip to primary navigation

 If you're new to pasta making, you can watch the how-to-make spinach pasta dough video below!

-Northern Italy is the birthplace of spinach pasta (or 'pasta verde' as it's called here) is a staple.
+Northern Italy is the birthplace of spinach pasta (or 'pasta verde' as it's called here) and it's a staple, especially in the Emilia-Romagna and Piedmonte regions.
 Luca's mamma (Nonna Anna) and his zie (aunts) have been making this easy pasta for over 70 years since they were little girls in Abruzzo.
-And when she first tasted my version, she told me it was "molto buono" (very good) – high praise that truly means a lot coming from her!

 The best part?
 You don't need any special equipment to make spinach pasta beyond a rolling pin and a large countertop (though I often use a pasta machine which makes the job quicker and easier!).